AndyObtiva/glimmer-dsl-swt/README.md

 **Event loop:**
 - `display`: featured in [Tic Tac Toe](#tic-tac-toe)
 - `async_exec`: featured in [Hello, Custom Widget!](#hello-custom-widget) / [Hello, Custom Shell!](#hello-custom-shell)
+- `sync_exec`: executes a block on the event loop synchronously (usually from another thread)
+- `timer_exec`: executes a block after a delay of time has passed

 #### SWT Proxies